-- 1. Process A: Title IX Sexual Harassment Grievance Process. - The Title IX Sexual Harassment Grievance Process (referred to as "Process A") only applies to qualifying allegations of Title IX sexual harassment where there is a student or an employee who is either the complainant or respondent. - 2.
-Process B: Process for resolution of Allegations of Discrimination, Harassment (including Sexual Misconduct), and/or Retaliation - There may be incidents of Sexual Assault [Rape, Fondling, Incest, and Statutory Rape], Domestic Violence, Dating Violence, and Stalking, that fall outside the jurisdiction of Process A and would be addressed by the appropriate administrative resolution policies or procedures.
+- 1. Process A: Title IX Sexual Harassment Grievance Process. - The Title IX Sexual Harassment Grievance Process (referred to as "Process A") only applies to qualifying allegations of Title IX sexual harassment and must have occurred during the University's education program or activity and, at the time of filing of the formal complaint, the complainant must have been participating in the University's education program or activity. - 2.
+Process B: Process for resolution of Allegations of Discrimination, Harassment (including Sexual Misconduct), and/or Retaliation - The resolution process set forth under "Process B" applies to all allegations of Discrimination, Harassment (Including Sexual Misconduct), and/or retaliation, NOT including Title IX Sexual Harassment, which are addressed under the Title IX Sexual Harassment Grievance Process, "Process A".